-The entire Bartlet family tries to gather for an early Christmas dinner at the w.h., but inevitable delays occur, as the president must deal with an overseas crisis, Ellie is held up at her lab, and five-year-old grandson Gus is having tantrums.
-In addition, Doug Westin, Jed and Abby's son-in-law, approaches Josh about running for an open congressional seat in his home district; Josh, Leo and the New Hampshire Democratic Party have already chosen a viable local candidate, but Doug persists, while Jed, who likes and respects Doug, still thinks it's Liz who should be running for Congress.
-Written by
+The entire Bartlet family tries to gather for an early Christmas dinner at the White House, but inevitable delays occur as the president must deal with an overseas crisis.
+Ellie is held up at her lab, and five-year-old grandson Gus is having tantrums.
+In addition, Doug Westin (Jed and Abby's son-in-law) approaches Josh about running for an open congressional seat in his home district.
+Josh, Leo and the New Hampshire Democratic Party have already chosen a viable local candidate, but Doug persists.
+Jed, who likes and respects Doug, still thinks it's should be Liz who should run for the open seat.

 Did You Know?